ja-guzzle/docs/docs/How to guides/Author/Author.md

 This article provides information about the Author tab in Guzzle.

-Guzzle provides below utility to manage job related stacks. << whye we are doing this>>
+Guzzle provides below utility to manage job related stacks.

-<  - From author tab you can create and run jobs from different modules.
+- From author tab you can create and run jobs from different modules.
-	 - You can also enable git integration.
+- User can also enable git integration.
-	 - Create datastores, batches, pipeline, computes.  >

 ## Save All